562 attributed reviews in the last 3 years

 This irritating "feature" seems to exist only in SQL Server Data Tools in Reporting Services 2012 (2008 R2 doesn't seem to have the bug).

 The thing to do if you get the autocorrection above is to complete the expression, then go back in and edit the variable name:

 Select the wrong name ...

 Finally, you have a reference to the group variable (although even now SSRS shows it as an error):

 Ignore the red underlining - this is a valid expression!

 You can now continue to create all of the expressions shown for boxes 1-4 above, and for your efforts get a much more efficient report.

-	As mentioned earlier in this blog, we run classroom-based advanced SSRS course covering variables (and much more besides), as well as a three-day fast-track SSRS course.
+As mentioned earlier in this blog, we run a two-day advanced SSRS course covering variables (and much more besides), as well as a three-day fast-track SSRS course.
 We will consider running these as online training if you have a group of people from the same company.
 You can see all of our SSRS courses here.